lorenzo-stoakes/linux-mm-notes/phys_alloc.md

 This way we are able to use lower zones if needed but reserving pages at each proportional to the number of pages managed by zones above.

+If there is insufficient memory to fit in the range of a memory zone then that zone remains unpopulated, e.g. if a system has less than 4 GiB of RAM available then `ZONE_NORMAL` is empty.

 ## Buddy allocator

 Linux uses the [buddy allocator][buddy] algorithm invented in 1963 in order to